Trahern's Station

 Trahern's Station was a stage stand on the old Butterfield Overland Mail route in Indian Territory.
 It was located about 9 miles west of what is now the town of Shadypoint in Le Flore County, Oklahoma.
 The station was named for Judge James N. Trahern, the stage agent.
-Trahern was a Choctaw Indian and a long-time county judge for Skullyville County, Choctaw Nation.
+Trahern was a Choctaw Indian and a long-time county judge for Skullyville County, Choctaw Nation.It is now a church.

 Trahern's Station was added to the National Register of Historic Places (#72001073) on April 25, 1972.